JetBrains/pycharm-demos/datagrip-flask-docker/README.md

 ## Populate the schema and sample data

-1. Right-click on sample load-sakila-schema.sql
+1. Right-click on sample `load-sakila-schema.sql`
 2. Choose Run
 3. Click checkbox for execution target
 4. Click OK
+5. Same for `load-sakilia-data.sql`

 ## Make a Project Interpreter

 1. Settings -> Project -> Project Interpreter -> Gear symbol -> Add -> New environment
-2. Open requirements.txt and click Install Requirements
+2. Open `requirements.txt` and click Install Requirements link at the top

 ## Configure PyCharm